MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 ---
 ms.assetid: 0fc1e4e6-616d-4930-9e9a-fef274e9ac16
-title: Upgrade to System Center 1801 VMM
+title: include file
-description: This article provides information about how to upgrade VMM servers and databases to VMM 1801.
+description: include file to provide information about how to upgrade VMM servers and databases to VMM 1801.
 author: JYOTHIRMAISURI
 ms.author: v-jysur
 manager: vvithal
-ms.date: 02/05/2018
+ms.date: 04/30/2018
-ms.topic: article
+ms.topic: include
 ms.prod:  system-center-threshold
 ms.technology: virtual-machine-manager
-monikerRange: 'sc-vmm-1801'
 ---

-# Upgrade to System Center 1801 - Virtual Machine Manager
+## Upgrade to System Center 1801 - Virtual Machine Manager

-This article provides information about how to upgrade to System Center 1801 - Virtual Machine Manager (VMM).
+The following sections provide information about how to upgrade to System Center 1801 - VMM.
 Also includes upgrade steps, and tasks you should complete after the upgrade finishes.

 ## Requirements and limitations

 - You should be running VMM on System Center 2012 R2 update rollup 14 or 2016 UR 4.
-- Ensure that the server meets all requirements for VMM 1801, and that prerequisites are in place [Learn more](install.md)
+- Ensure that the server meets all requirements for VMM 1801, and that prerequisites are in place [Learn more](../vmm/install.md)
-- Make sure you're running a [supported version of SQL Server](system-requirements.md).
+- Make sure you're running a [supported version of SQL Server](../vmm/system-requirements.md).
 - If your current VMM deployment is integrated with Azure Site Recovery, note that:
 	- Site Recovery settings can't be upgraded.
 After the upgrade you need to redeploy.
 	- Verify [Hyper-V host support](https://azure.microsoft.com/blog/azure-site-recovery-windows-server-2016-asr/) for VMM 1801.